The following articles describe common Server-related issues that may cause site downtime and the steps to help get your site online again.

 downforeveryoneorjustme.com checks if your site is online from a number of locations.
 It then lets you know if the site is down everywhere, or if only your computer is unable to view it.

-If only your computer is unable to view it and you've recently updated your DNS, check this site to see if the new DNS has updated in your location:
+If only your computer is unable to view it and you've recently updated your DNS, use either of the following links to check this site to see if the new DNS has updated in your location:

 If the DNS has updated, try forcing your browser to reload the page.
 This clears the cache out of the browser so you see the most recent version of the page.